vipseixas/NeonOut/README.md

 ## Running

-The executable runs on a terminal (*cmd.exe* for Windows or *bash* for Linux/MacOS) and accepts 2 parameters, the UserID and the SettID (Sett is how a Collection is named by NM API).
-Both parameters are mandatory but SettID can be *0* indicating that all collections are to be downloaded.
+The executable runs on a terminal (*cmd.exe* for Windows or *bash* for Linux/MacOS) and accepts 2 parameters, the UserID and the SettID (Sett is how a Collection is named internally by NeonMob).
+Both parameters are mandatory but SettID can be *0* indicating that all collections must to be downloaded.

-Example:
+Just open a terminal on the directory where you downloaded the executable and run it like this:

+For Windows:

 > NeonOut.cmd 987654 0

+For Mac/Linux:

+> ./NeonOut.sh 987654 0

 ## How do I find my NeonMob UserID?